 Sunday sailing and boating

 Throughout the spring, summer and early autumn we have a programme of Sunday sailing and boating, giving members a chance to try out SGBA club boats, or use their own boats in a friendly supervised environment.
-A safety boat will be operating and a shore based Officer of the Day (OOD) checks that members enjoy their time on the water safely.
+A safety boat will be operating and a Shore Monitor checks that members enjoy their time on the water safely.
 If using a club boat, you'll need to book it through the calendar on the SGBA website.
 Session times are tide dependant and so vary from week to week.

 Volunteering to help with Sunday sailing and boating

-Each Sunday sailing session needs three volunteers: the OOD, a Safety Boat Helm and the Safety Boat Crew.
+Each Sunday sailing session needs three volunteers: a Shore Monitor, a Safety Boat Helm and a Safety Boat Crew.
 We are often short of volunteers, so please check the duty roster to volunteer for a session.
 It is a great way to meet people and enjoy being by or on the river.
 See downloads at the bottom of this page for details of the roles.
 Members are reminded that the Safety Boat Helm for an event must have PB2.

 Junior sailing courses